sparkflows/sparkflows-docs/docs/user-guide/reading-writing/writing-parquet.rst

 Save parquet file
 ----------------

-It save parquet file in specified location
+It saves the parquet file in the specified location.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^